 In February 2021, the IASB issued narrow-scope amendments that pertain to accounting policy disclosures.
 The objective of these amendments is to improve accounting policy disclosures so that they provide more useful information to investors and other primary users of the financial statements.
 More specifically, companies are required to disclose their material accounting policy information rather than their significant accounting policies.
-The Group will examine the impact of the above on its Financial Statements, though it is not expected to have any.
-The above have not been adopted by the European Union.
+The financial statements were appropriately adjusted based on the above amendments.

-Amendments to IAS 8 "Accounting Policies, Changes in Accounting Estimates and Errors: Definition of Accounting Estimates" (effective for annual periods starting on or after 01/01/2023)
+• Amendments to IAS 8 "Accounting Policies, Changes in Accounting Estimates and Errors: Definition of Accounting Estimates" (effective for annual periods starting on or after 01/01/2023)

 In February 2021, the IASB issued narrow-scope amendments that they clarify how companies should distinguish changes in accounting policies from changes in accounting estimates.
 That distinction is important because changes in accounting estimates are applied prospectively only to future transactions and other future events, but changes in accounting policies are generally also applied retrospectively to past transactions and other past events.
-The Group will examine the impact of the above on its Financial Statements, though it is not expected to have any.
-The above have not been adopted by the European Union.
+The amendments do not affect the Financial Statements.

-Amendments to IAS 12 "Income Taxes: Deferred Tax related to Assets and Liabilities arising from a Single Transaction" (effective for annual periods starting on or after 01/01/2023)
+• Amendments to IAS 12 "Income Taxes: Deferred Tax related to Assets and Liabilities arising from a Single Transaction" (effective for annual periods starting on or after 01/01/2023)

 In May 2021, the IASB issued targeted amendments to IAS 12 to specify how companies should account for deferred tax on transactions such as leases and decommissioning obligations - transactions for which companies recognise both an asset and a liability.
 In specified circumstances, companies are exempt from recognising deferred tax when they recognise assets or liabilities for the first time.
 The amendments clarify that the exemption does not apply and that companies are required to recognise deferred tax on such transactions.
-The Group will examine the impact of the above on its Financial Statements, though it is not expected to have any.
-The above have not been adopted by the European Union.
+The amendments do not affect the Financial Statements.

-Amendments to IFRS 17 "Insurance contracts: Initial Application of IFRS 17 and IFRS 9 - Comparative Information" (effective for annual periods starting on or after 01/01/2023)
+• Amendments to IAS 12 "Income taxes": International Tax Reform - Pillar Two Model Rules (effective immediately and for annual periods starting on or after 01/01/2023)